Hustlers May Be Getting The Broadway Treatment

 What kind of music will be in the #Hustlers Broadway musical?
 "It's going to depend what Usher lets us do," says director Lorene Scafaria https://t.co/SUepqREPNa #GoldenGlobes pic.twitter.com/8tO1sehEhR— Variety (@Variety) January 5, 2020

-While perhaps there are people who would still demand another film installment of the blockbuster, the fact that the original is based on a true story makes a follow-up tricky, and, in the words of Scafaria, "It feels more fun to me to bring the club to the theatre."
+While perhaps there are people who would still demand another film instalment of the blockbuster, the fact that the original is based on a true story makes a follow-up tricky, and, in the words of Scafaria, "It feels more fun to me to bring the club to the theater."

 After all, Magic Mike made a similar move after its own sequel, transforming into a live show that is now so successful it performs worldwide.
 Hustlers has even more of an advantage when it comes to Broadway, because a number of its actresses can already sing.
 Jennifer Lopez, Cardi B, and Lizzo doing Hustlers Live?
 That's the only goal I'd like to manifest in 2020.